Nonparametric false discovery rate control for identifying simultaneous signals: Introduction

-This paper proposes a new false discovery rate control procedure for identifying simultaneous signals.
-These are defined to be features, such as genes or single nucleotide polymorphisms in the genomics setting, that are simultaneously important in two separate studies.
-Simultaneous signal identification arises frequently in many different contexts.
+This paper studies the problem of identifying simultaneous signals, which arises frequently in many different contexts.
 In genetics it is frequently of interest to identify polymorphisms that are associated with multiple related conditions.
 These studies of what is termed genetic pleiotropy are common in recent research, for example in psychiatry \citep{cross2013genetic,cross2013identification,andreassen2013improved}.
-As another example, identifying findings that replicate across independent studies is a crucial component of reproducible research \citep{ioannidis2001replication,visscher2009genome,bogomolov2013discovering,heller2014deciding,heller2014replicability,donoho201550}.
+Similarly, it is useful to colocalize genotype-phenotype and genotype-gene expression associations to the same genetic variants, as loci that are simultaneously associated with both outcomes may contain important causal variants \citep{wallace2012statistical, fortune2015statistical, giambartolomei2018bayesian}.
+As another example, identifying findings that replicate across independent studies is a crucial component of reproducible research \citep{bogomolov2013discovering, heller2014deciding, heller2014replicability}.
+Finally, comparative genomics research aims to find genes whose orthologs are associated with similar phenotypes across multiple animal species, in hopes of finding evolutionarily conserved genomic programs \citep{rittschof2014neuromolecular, thompson2015comparative, saul2018cross}.

-This paper develops a method to discover as many simultaneous signals as possible while controlling the false discovery rate.
-Define the signal indicator $I_{kj}$ to equal 1 if feature $j$ is truly significant in study $k$ and 0 otherwise ($j=1,\ldots,p$; $k=1,2$).
-The $I_{kj}$ are non-random population-level parameters.
-A simultaneous signal is defined as a feature $j$ with $I_{1j}=I_{2j}=1$.

-The observed data consist of a pair of test statistics for each feature $j$, whose distributions depend on $I_{1j}$ and $I_{2j}$.
-Table~\ref{tab:fsdr} illustrates the results of applying a discovery procedure to these two sequences of test statistics.
-In this simultaneous signal setting the false discovery rate \citep{benjamini1995controlling} is defined as